Alism0101/Gen-ai-apps/README.md

-# Gen-AI Programs
+# Gen-AI Apps

-Welcome to the Gen-AI Programs repository!
+Welcome to the Gen-AI Apps repository!
 This collection showcases various applications harnessing the power of Generative Artificial Intelligence.
 Whether you're a developer, researcher, or AI enthusiast, you'll find these programs insightful and inspiring.

 ## Table of Contents